Graph Anomaly Detection in Time Series: A Survey: Time-series Challenges

-\c{\textbf{\g{Inter-variable dependency}.} It is important to capture the \g{inter-variable dependency} in time-series data as it can provide insights into the underlying relationship patterns that exist between different variables\b{; a useful property when detecting anomalies}\s{ and can help in identifying anomalies}.
-For example, if two variables are highly correlated, a change in one variable can be used to predict potential changes in another variable. \b{Another example is the case if individual variables seem to have fairly normal behavior, but when all (or a subset) of variables and their interactions are considered together, an anomaly can be caught.} Therefore, \b{employing} graphical models that can capture complex relationships between variables \b{would be a great tool when detecting} anomalies in time-series data.}
+\textbf{Inter-variable dependency}.
+It is important to capture the inter-variable dependency as it can provide insights into the underlying relationship patterns that exist between different variables; a useful property for TSAD.
+For example, if two variables are correlated, a change in one variable can be used to predict changes in another variable.
+Another example is the case if individual variables have fairly normal behavior, but when all (or a subset) of variables and their interactions are considered together, an anomaly can be caught.
+Hence, employing graphs that can capture complex relationships between variables would be a great tool for TSAD.

+\textbf{Non-stationarity}.
+It is important to consider trends, seasonality, and unpredictability.
+Although the trend is known as an average tendency of the series, the trend itself may vary over different time intervals.
+Seasonality presents the variations of repeating short-term cycles in the series, which causes a change of variance over time.
+Unpredictability occurs randomly that are neither systematic nor predictable.
+Such properties influence the variables statistical properties such as mean, variance, etc. Thus, time-series data is said to be non-stationary, which may easily mislead an AD method as anomalies at certain observations may not be true anomalies \cite{kim2022towards}.
+Methods that can adapt to the changes in the data structures require a large number of training data.

 \textbf{Dimensionality}.
-The current advances in technology allow us to record a large amount of time-series data to capture \b{the} \g{intra-variable and inter-variable} dependencies\s{between observations}.
-Existing of such rich datasets allows us to design time-series analyses that are consistent and reliable across various datasets. \b{Looking at the raw data, every data sample in every variable can be considered as one dimension; hence}\s{Considering that every data point at every variable can be a data dimension,} we are dealing with the curse of dimensionality challenge.
+The current advances in technology allow us to record a large amount of time-series data to capture the intra-variable and inter-variable dependencies.
+Existing of such rich datasets allows us to design time-series analyses that are consistent and reliable across various datasets.
+Looking at the raw data, every data sample in every variable can be considered as one dimension; hence we are dealing with the curse of dimensionality challenge.
 Therefore, there is a need to develop algorithms that can handle such complicated and high-dimensional data.